-2. Coastline (solid line)

-المعمد ا Eelgrass bed (dashed lines or darkened area)

-+ Eelgrass present, bed dimensions unclear

-± Eelgrass distribution variable on recent photographs

-?
-Submerged vegetation, possibly eelgrass

-PA Patches of eelgrass present

-NA Photograph coverage not available for area

-NI Area not included in survey

-AA Attached algae, usually on rock or cobble

-DA Drift algae may be present on some photographs

-В Location of shoot counts or biomass harvesting

-PE Salt marsh peat reef offshore
+Coastline (solid line) Eelgrass bed (dashed lines or darkened area) + Eelgrass present, bed dimensions unclear Eelgrass distribution variable on recent photographs ± ?
+Submerged vegetation, possibly eelgrass PA Patches of eelgrass present NA Photograph coverage not available for area NI Area not included in survey AA Attached algae, usually on rock or cobble DA Drift algae may be present on some photographs B Location of shoot counts or biomass harvesting PE Salt marsh peat reef offshore

 BOPH5 Eelgrass bed ID #.
 The first two letters indicate town, the second two indicate local, then the number of the bed.
 In this case bed 5 in Phinneys Harbor in the town of Bourne.
-The town letters are omitted on the maps, but are included in Appendix III. covered rock and cobble fields can be distinguished from eelgrass beds by their characteristic "texture".
+The town letters are omitted on the maps, but are included in Appendix III.
+Several features are apparent on aerial photographs that deserve discussion because they affect estimates of eelgrass cover.
+On the outer coast, eelgrass beds appear as dark patches on a light background (sand).
+In some exposed areas, algae covered rock and cobble dominate the bottom, as well.
+Algal diversity is high in this region, but Fucus and Ascophyllum are most common in the intertidal, and Chondrus, Ceramium, Codium and Sargassum in the subtidal.
+In addition, kelps are abundant in some deep, rocky areas with clear water, such as around the Elizabeth Islands and off Westport and Dartmouth.
+Most of these algaecovered rock and cobble fields can be distinguished from eelgrass beds by their characteristic "texture".

 In protected areas with mud bottoms, contrast between eelgrass and its background is reduced, but eelgrass can usually be discerned as a dark patch on a slightly lighter bottom.
-In some bays, benthic drift algae form large mats which can be mistaken for eelgrass beds, but eelgrass growing in these areas appear as slightly lighter patches on a dark background.
+In some bays, benthic drift algae form large mats which can be mistaken for eelgrass beds, but eelgrass growing in these areas appear as a slightly lighter patches on a dark background.